jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

         - Will not change in value
         - Will not be null
         - Narrow field
-- `S2`, a set of FDs, follows from `S1` if every relation satisfying `S1` also satisfies `S2`
-- `S2`, set of FDs, is equivalent to `S1` if exactly the same FDs follow from `S1` and `S2`

-- Watt, n.d.: "The left-hand side of the FD is called the determinant, and the right-hand side is the dependent."
-- Determinant: Attribute(s) whose value determines the value of a second (set of) attribute(s);

 Describe what **Transitive Dependency** is and give an example: If a functional dependency exists between X and Y, and a functional dependency exists between Y and Z, then a transitive dependency exists between X and Z. Transitive dependencies create problems in relational databases so they are typically removed during normalization.
 As an example, consider a table (perhaps in a bookstore database) with three attributes: ISBN, TITLE, AUTHOR, PHONE NUMBER.
 ISBN is the primary key; TITLE and AUTHOR are functionally dependent on it; but PHONE NUMBER is functionally dependent on AUTHOR, not on ISBN.
 Therefore a transitive dependency exists between PHONE NUMBER and ISBN.